 The coronavirus pandemic has disrupted the U.S. economy.
-Millions of people have already lost their jobs, with many more in danger of becoming unemployed in the coming weeks.
+Millions of people have lost their jobs, and thousands of businesses have shut down — many of them permanently.

 Without work, people who don’t have emergency savings are finding themselves in the position of not being able to pay all of their bills.

 How to Get Help From Creditors if You’re in Danger of Missing Payments

 If you are falling behind on loan payments or credit card bills — or think you might be soon — here’s how to get help from your lenders.
 To seek relief from the people you owe money, follow these steps in order.